ippontech/blog-usa/posts/innovative-snowflake-features.md

 SELECT v:key1 FROM (SELECT PARSE_JSON('{"key1":"value1", "key2":2}') as v);
 ```

-In addition, if required, data can becast from Variants into SQL types using the **::** operator.
+In addition, if required, data can be cast from Variants into SQL types using the **::** operator.

 ### Accessing Data in Arrays (JSON)
 LATERAL FLATTEN() is the function Snowflake provides for accessing data from nested arrays.
-[For more Information And a Tutorial Click Here!](https://community.snowflake.com/s/article/How-To-Lateral-Join-Tutorial)
+[For more Information and a Tutorial Click Here!](https://community.snowflake.com/s/article/How-To-Lateral-Join-Tutorial)

 ---
 [^1] FDN: *Flocon de Neige*, the proprietary file format which Micro-Partitions are stored as.

 [^2] When defining a multi-column clustering key, the order of the columns matters.
 Snowflake recommends ordering columns from lowest to highest cardinality.
 In addition, when using a particularly high cardinality column, it is recommended to define the clustering key as an expression on that column in order to reduce the number of distinct values.

+[^3] Snowflake does not currently support fixed-size arrays or arrays of elements of a specific non-VARIANT type.